cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 The encrypted message can be then sent to Bob.
 Bob decrypts the message using his private key.
 Note that the public key is available to everyone (including Alice), while the private key is only known to Bob.
-So only Bob can decrypt the message.
+So only Bob (with the private key) can decrypt the message.

 [//]: # (------ How it works in code -------------------------------------------------------------------)
 Now, let's see how asymmetric encryption can be implemented in practice using Java code.
-The following example uses the ECIES ([Elliptic Curve Integrated Encryption Scheme](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme#Formal_description_of_ECIES)) algorithm for encryption and decryption.
+The following example uses the ECIES algorithm for encryption and decryption.
 ECIES offers similar levels of security to RSA but with smaller key sizes, which often translates to faster computations and lower power consumption.
 The Java implementation combines the ECC algorithm with a symmetric cipher for effective encryption.